jill-macdonald/jill-macdonald/README.md

 - 💻 Cyber Security Consultant

-- 🌱 Currently learning Networks and Security - will eventually get back to code!
+- 🌱 Currently learning Networks and Security - will eventually get back to doing some coding!

 - 🔗 View my portfolio here: https://jill-macdonald.github.io/

+- 🔗 Connect with me on LinkedIn https://www.linkedin.com/in/jill-macdonald1/